MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 The Alliance Connect Virtual subscription contains resources that you deploy.
 You deploy them by using an ARM template, also known as the Cloud Infrastructure Definition (CID) file, that's provided by SWIFT.
 SWIFT manages the configuration and operation of the Juniper vSRX.

-SWIFT customers establish improved-security connectivity to the SIL subscription by:
+You're responsible for establishing improved-security connectivity to the SIL.
+You can use one of these methods:

-* Using ExpressRoute to connect on-premises resources to Azure via private connectivity.
+* Use ExpressRoute to connect on-premises resources to Azure via private connectivity.
-* Using site-to-site VPN to connect customer premises to Azure via the internet.
+* Use site-to-site VPN to connect your premises to Azure via the internet.
-* Using Remote Desktop Protocol (RDP) over the internet to connect customers that have internet connectivity.
+* Use Remote Desktop Protocol (RDP) over the internet for internet connectivity.
 (You can alternatively use Azure Bastion for these connections.
-We recommended this option for new SWIFT on Azure customers.)
+We recommended Azure Bastion for new SWIFT on Azure customers.)

 :::image type="content" alt-text="Diagram that shows three ways to connect to the Azure accounts that support the SWIFT Integration Layer for SWIFT Alliance Cloud." source="./media/swift-alliance-cloud-on-azure-connectivity.png" lightbox="./media/swift-alliance-cloud-on-azure-connectivity.png" border="false":::